aalto-trafficsense/regular-routes-devops/README.markdown

     * if you have a waypoints dump as instructed in section B above, it should be called `my_waypoints.tar`
     * if `my_waypoints.tar` is not found, the script will look for `regularroutes-wpts.json` (format at instructed in section B above) and generate the waypoints.
 In this case more memory and a bigger disk are needed. `vagrant plugin install vagrant-disksize`, uncomment line `config.disksize.size = '50GB'` and increase memory `vb.memory = "4096"` in Vagrantfile.
     * if neither waypoint file is present, the script will continue, but all regularroutes services will fail to start because of the missing waypoints table.
+1. As of April 23rd 2018, PostgreSQL 10 is not in the Ubuntu default repositories.
+Therefore - unfortunately - the box first need to be created and the repository added before the chef-recipe can execute.
+    * Create the virtualbox without provisioning: `$ vagrant up --no-provision`
+    * Log into the new server (`$ vagrant ssh`) and add the proper repository [as instructed](https://www.postgresql.org/download/linux/ubuntu/).
+    * `exit` and continue with the next step
 1. Run Vagrant in the devops repository directory
     * `$ vagrant up`
 1. Log into your new server